David Goldhill

 David Goldhill is an American business executive and writer on healthcare policy.
 He is the CEO and co-founder of Sesame, an online marketplace for discounted health services, and chair of the board of directors at the Leapfrog Group, an independent organization for hospital and medical safety.
+Goldhill is also a senior fellow at the Manhattan Institute.

 Health care writings

 In September 2009, Goldhill was the author of the cover story in The Atlantic titled How American Health Care Killed My Father.
 In the article and other stories in Bloomberg, The New York Times, The Washington Post, and The Wall Street Journal, Goldhill has noted that the problems in American health care are the intermediaries that serve as the primary customers – employers, insurance companies and government insurers.
 As for his writing, health care providers are more responsive to the needs of those intermediaries than to the needs of patients.
 Though his writings focus on increasing the role of consumers and markets in driving health care innovation, Goldhill also argued that America's highly politicized policy-making had led to extensive industry capture of Medicare, Medicaid, and other government health programs, warping their mission.
+Goldhill has more recent opinion pieces published in The Washington Post such as his 2024 work on Insurance is what makes U.S. health-care prices so high which has sparked conversations.

 Goldhill has published three books on health care: